The best serverless database combo on AWS

 SQL was typically used for everything, but nowadays we can be more specific with how we store data.

-Nowadays, you can pick multiple designs and store different types of data based on the use case, and this way you get the benefit of both worlds, where you pay only for what you need and can manipulate the data with ease thanks to the specificity of the database.
+Nowadays, you can pick multiple designs and store different types of data based on the use case, and this way you get the benefit of both worlds.
+You pay only for what you need and can manipulate the data with ease thanks to the specificity of the database.

 Based on my experience, the best database combo that also happens to be my current default approach, which is S3 and DynamoDB.